Getting Started with Icom Transceiver Control

 Notes

-- Icom transceivers do not inform Commander of certain state changes made via the transceiver's front panel:
+- Some Icom transceivers do not inform Commander of certain state changes made via the transceiver's front panel:

 - VFO selection